Himolde-IBE151/Hangman/README.md

 ```python
 for i in range(10):
 ```
+### Exercise:
-### Exercise: Input a string s.
-Print all the characters in s separated by 3 spaces.
+**Input a string s.
+Print all the characters in s separated by 3 spaces.**
 Hint: use a for loop

+### Exercise:
+**Input a string s and a character c.
+Print how many times c appears in s.**
+**Try to solve the problem by yourself.** Then you can verify your answer [here](./counter.py)

+### Exercise:
-### Exercise: Verify if a character appears in a word.
+**Verify if a character appears in a word.
 Input a word s and a character c.
 If the character appears in the word, print("Found it!").
-Otherwise, print(Not found")
+Otherwise, print(Not found")**
 Hint: use a for loop and search for c character by character in s

-### Exercise: Input a string s and a character c.
-Print how many times c appears in s.
-**Try to solve the problem by yourself.** Then you can verify your answer [here](./counter.py)